When are you planning to run your next staff wellbeing survey?

 We recommend the Health and Safety Executive Indicator Tool.
 It focuses on the six primary stressors identified in the Management Standards approach and the questions are based on the best available evidence linking work design to health outcomes.
 It was developed to provide a broad indication of how well staff rate performance in managing the risks associated with workplace wellbeing and work related stress.

-Other places you can look for free survey questions are the Anna Freud Centre and Unions.
-Try and find those that have grouped questions and are clear on what they are measuring.
+The other place to look for free survey questions is the What Works Wellbeing Question Bank.
+Try and find those that have grouped questions and are clear on what they are measuring, and those in the question bank are evidence based and some have benchmarks.
 Some survey’s simply state they have been developed by psychologists, so look for the evidence behind why questions are asked.

 If you decide to create your own questions, be aware of these possible limitations: